-- We will continue to extend the product identifier requirements to additional categories later in 2016. eBay will give advance notice of enforcing these new requirements so you’ll have time to update your listings.
+- We will continue to extend the product identifier requirements to additional categories. eBay will give advance notice of enforcing these new requirements so you’ll have time to update your listings.

 - In addition to the boost in listing visibility, when you include product identifiers you can also benefit from:

 - Increased visibility in eBay deals, bargains, and other promotions